zenny/Remote-Syslog-Version-2-Basic/README.txt

 server.
 The basic edition only contains a TUI and the free GUI.

 5. Premium version
 There is a Premium version in development.
+Currently testers are allowed to login and download the premium.
+The premium version is currently in BETA.

 6. Security
 The free GUI has no password or SSL enabled by default.
 To check how